apache/druid/docs/querying/sql-functions.md

 `DS_TUPLE_DOUBLES_NOT(expr, ..., [nominalEntries])`

+**Function type:** [Scalar, sketch](sql-scalar.md#tuple-sketch-functions)

 Returns a set difference of Tuple sketches which each contain an array of double values as their Summary Objects.
-The values contained in the Summary Object are preserved as-is.
+The values contained in the Summary Object are preserved as is.
 If the last value of the array is a numeric literal, Druid assumes that the value is an override parameter for [nominal entries](../development/extensions-core/datasketches-tuple.md).

-**Function type:** [Scalar, sketch](sql-scalar.md#tuple-sketch-functions)

 ## DS_TUPLE_DOUBLES_UNION